jafaryor/knowledge-base/Management/management.md

 * Managing the business

 ### Manager vs Leader
-Leaders promote change and grwth.
+> Managers promote order and consistency.

-Managers promote order and consistency.
+> Leaders promote change and growth.

 Approches:
 * Managing is tactical and hands-on.